Senzing/mapper-csv/README.md

         "record_id": "<supply>",    <--"%(uniqueid)s" supplied here
         ...
 ```
-Then for each column, replace the attribute tag with the Senzing attribute of your choice.
+**Step 2:** Then for each column, replace the attribute tag with the Senzing attribute of your choice.
 Please note you can delete any attributes you don't want or add any new attributes you have computed in the calculations section described below.
 ```console
 {
     "attribute": "<ignore>",    <--GENDER supplied here